frankiearzu/ExpressLRS/gyro_doc/README_GYRO.md

 * Use Rate: it will combine the gyro "Rate" functionalty here for wind regection.

+* Trims:  For Auto-level, if your plane is not flying level, you might need adjust the trim.
+For pitch, positive(+) is nose up, negative (-) is nose down.
+For roll, positive is left.

 * Limit Pitch/Roll: Maximun angles..
 Will not let you pass that angles

 * Gains: How stong the gyro should try to return the plane to level.
-  35 is a good start for soft movement, increase the gains to make it go back to level faster when releasing the sticks.
+  35 (35% of total movement) is a good start for soft movement, increase the gains to make it go back to level faster/agresive when releasing the sticks.

 #### Envelope Mode (Max Angle Envelope protection)